-Jesus had a strong gentleness that came from a heart, sympathetic anger deep a heartlessness, and a strong indignation against so much suffering in his Father's world.
-It is seen in a hundred moving ways: His reaching out to lepers defiance of prevailing social and religious taboos; his compassion for the crowds "because they were harassed and helpless like sheep"6: his healing on the Sabbath witnessing that human need superceded religious ritual; his righteous anger and deep distress over indifference shown to hurting and exploited people, his demonstrated concern for women, and his receiving of children when even his own disciples tried to dismiss them.
+Jesus had a strong gentleness that came from a sympathetic heart, a deep anger against heartlessness, and a strong indignation against so much suffering in his Father's worid.
+It is seen in a hundred moving ways: His reaching out to lepers in defiance of prevailing social and religious taboos; his compassion for the crowds "because they were harassed and helpless like sheep"6: his healing on the Sabbath witnessing that human need superceded religious ritual; his righteous anger and deep distress over indifference shown to hurting and exploited people, his demonstrated concern for women, and his receiving of children when even his own disciples tried to dismiss them.